-The dependencies of FMT_MSA.1 and FMT_MTD.1 on FMT_SMF.1 were introduced by AIS 32, Final Interpretation 065 and have been considered here.
+The dependencies of FMT_MSA.1 and FMT_MTD.1 on FMT_SMF.1 were introduced by CC version 2.3 and have been considered here.

 The multiple instantiations of FMT_MTD.1 and FMT_REV.1 have been included in this table, since a multiple instantiation of one security functional requirement may in some cases result in the requirement for multiple instantiations of depending requirements.
 This is not the case here, since they all rely on the same simple role model of the TOE.